OmnisStudio/Omnis-FiveStars/README.md

 For Omnis Studio 8.1.2 and above

-Omnis FiveStars is a JSON defined component built around the fivestars component available from www.callmenick.com
+Omnis FiveStars is a JSON defined component built around the fivestars component available from www.callmenick.com It is also described in the Omnis technote http://www.omnis.net/technotes/tnjc0009.jsp

 ## Contents ##
 This repository includes the following: